dagdagdag83/winedentity_medlem/PROJECT_BRIEF.md

 ### **1. Project Overview** 📜

 Build a simple Python Flask web application for "Foreningen Winedentity" to handle new membership registrations.
 The site will feature a single form.
-Upon submission, the backend will validate the data, save it to a **Firebase Firestore** database which will act as the official **membership register** ("medlemsregister"), and then display a confirmation page with a unique **membership number** ("medlemsnummer").
+Upon submission, the backend will validate the data, save it to a **Google Cloud Datastore** database which will act as the official **membership register** ("medlemsregister"), and then display a confirmation page with a unique **membership number** ("medlemsnummer").

 ***